logux/core/README.md

 })
 ```

-### Automatically Cleaning
+### Automatic Cleaning

-Logux Core has a `cleanEvery()` function.
-It will install a listener
+Logux Core contains a function named `cleanEvery()`.
+It installs a listener for the log
-to log and will run `clean()` every specified events count.
+which will repeatedly call `clean()` after the specified number of events was logged.

-By default, it will clean log after 100 events:
+By default, it will clean log after each 100 events:

 ```js
 import { cleanEvery } from 'logux-core'
 cleanEvery(log)
 ```

-It returns `stopCleaning` function.
-Call if you want to remove listener from log.
+It returns a `stopCleaning` function.
+Call if you want to remove the listener from the log.

 ## Stores

-Log should be saved to `localStorage` in browser or file on server.
+Log should be saved to `localStorage` in browser or a file on server.
-Also server log could be very big (bigger than memory).
-This is why Logux
+The server log can grow very big, exceeding the available memory.
-has changeable log stores.
+This is why Logux has changeable log stores.

 ### MemoryStore

-This package contains simple in-memory store to use it in tests:
+This package contains simple in-memory store designed primarily for tests:

 ```js
 import { MemoryStore } from 'logux-core'
 const log = new Log({ timer, store: new MemoryStore() })
 ```

 ### Custom Store

-Store could be a any object with 3 methods:
+Any object implementing this 3 methods can be considered a Store:

-* `add(entry)` puts new log entry to store.
-Returns Promise `false` if event
+* `add(entry)` puts new log entry in the store.
+Returns a Promise `false` if event
   with same `created` time was already in log.
-* `remove(created)` removes event by event creation time.
+* `remove(created)` removes an event with specified creation time from the store.
-* `get()` returns Promise to load first events page.
-Events page is a object
+* `get()` returns a Promise loading the first page of events in the log.
-  with entries array in `page.entries` and `page.next` function with next page
+  Events page is an object containing an entries array in `page.entries`
+  and a `page.next` function returning the next page Promise.
-  Promise.
-Last page should not contain `page.next`.
+  Last page should not contain the `page.next` method.